 - Consider using a wash bag to trap fibres

 - Buying higher quality clothes that last longer and shed less fibres

 - Spread the word of the issue to others

 Better guidance on washing clothes to help reduce leaching should be considered as a minimum, but there are some other avenues that companies can take.
 Brands and manufacturers can consider switching to fibres that do not produce microfibers, like natural fibres.

-One of Anthesis’ key service areas is to help organizations consider the whole range of lifecycle impacts alongside making informed choices and avoiding unintended consequences.
+One of Anthesis’ key service areas is to help organisations consider the whole range of lifecycle impacts alongside making informed choices and avoiding unintended consequences.
 As well, we regularly work with clients to try and mitigate problems associated with emerging issues by conducting horizon scanning and research to identify solutions and risks that could apply to your business.

-If you would like to find out more about how we could help you tackle the plastic problem, please contact our apparel expert Susan Harris or complete the form below.
-We have experts who have worked with many organizations within the apparel industry who are here to help you make an informed decision - read much more information on our apparel and textile sustainability page.
+If you would like to find out more about how we could help you tackle the plastic problem, please contact our apparel expert Susan Harris on the form below.
+We have experienced experts who have worked with many organisations within the apparel industry who are here to help you make an informed decision - read much more information on our apparel and textile sustainability page.